DogeProtocol/go-dp/consensus/proofofstake/README.md

 14) At this point, once the above page is loaded, it is recommended that you disconnect your device from the internet.
 In case the 3rd party website is compromised, disconnecting from the internet will help in protecting the wallet.
 Doge Protocol Community or community developers are not responsible for any problems that you may face.

-15) Connect ypur Ethereum wallet using one of the options provided.
+15) Connect your Ethereum wallet using one of the options provided.

 16) Paste the message copied from Step 11, in the Message field.